 Systems analysts examine existing IT systems and mark requirement for new ones.
 They analyse how well software, hardware and the wider IT system fit in the business needs of their employer or of a client and mark on the requirements for new systems.
 They may also help implement them, train users and monitor their effectiveness.
 Travel is a key feature of the job as the majority of work is undertaken at clients’ premises.

 Business analysts are equally happy interacting people associated with technology business managers and end users.
 They identify opportunities for improvement in business operations using information technology.
 The role is project based and begins with analysing a customer’s needs, gathering and documenting requirements and creating a project plan to design the resulting technological solution.

 IT support analysts provide technical set-up, support and advice to IT users via email, phone, social media and in person.
 They either provide support within a particular organisation or to external businesses, customers of a particular product or on an ad hoc basis.
 For example, there is a growing market for on-demand services for home and office tech repair, set-up and troubleshooting.

 Network engineering is one of the more technically demanding IT jobs.
 Broadly speaking the role involves setting up, administering, maintaining and upgrading communication systems, local area networks and wide area networks for an organisation.
 Network engineers are also responsible for security, data storage and disaster recovery strategies.

-The term ‘consultant’ can be a tagline for many IT jobs, but typically technical consultants provide technical expertise to, and develop and implement IT systems for, external clients.
-They can be involved at any or all stages of the project lifecycle: pitching for a contract; refining a specification with the client team; designing the system; managing part or all of the project; after sales support or even developing the code.
+The term ‘consultant’ can be a tagline for many IT jobs, but typically technical consultants provide technical expertise to, and develop and implement IT systems for external clients.
+They can be involved at any or all stages of the project lifecycle: pitching for a contract; refining a specification with the client team; designing the system; managing part or the entire project; after sales support or even developing the code.

 These are the following higher education which can be done by studnet after this course.